reinierbkkr/webshop-frontend/readme.md

 * Style the 'add to shopping basket' button so it doesn't look like the default.
 * Set a favicon (the tiny icon shown in the browsers tab bar next to the tab name)

 Otherwise get creative!
 Try changing colors, fonts, color gradients, borders, rounded corners, shadows, transforms, animations, etc. Don't forget that the different pages should look and feel similar, yet clearly distinct from each other.
-It helps if you get comfortable with the idea of CSS selectors. `main.css` uses different three different kinds of CSS selectors by default, with comments describing what they do, but CSS selectors can be composed and there's more advanced ones as well.
+It helps if you get comfortable with the idea of CSS selectors. `client\style\main.css` uses different three different kinds of CSS selectors by default, with comments describing what they do, but CSS selectors can be composed and there's more advanced ones as well.

 # Task 2: the index page

 The buttons to order tickets will all get the same functionality.
 A so called event listener that gets fired when the user clicks on one of those buttons.
 The following steps will guide you through the process of registering event listeners and implementing their behavior.
 Don't worry about the discounts for family tickets just yet.

-1. Define a function on the top level of `index.js` that will act as the event listener for the "order" buttons.
+1. Define a function on the top level of `client\index.js` that will act as the event listener for the "order" buttons.
 Name this function `orderButtonClicked`.
 Register it on every button using `document.querySelectorAll()` with a CSS selector as the first argument, iterating over all matching elements and finally calling `.addEventListener()` of type `"click"`.
 The browser will automatically call `orderButtonClicked` when the user clicks on the elements you've registered the event listener on.
 2. Add a call to `console.log()`to the body of `orderButtonClicked`.
 Open the developer tools in your browser.
 Click on the order buttons.
 Is the call properly logged?
 If not: debug!
 3. Write a separate function named `saveOrderInShoppingBasket` that will be called from `orderButtonClicked`.
 This function should receive three arguments: the name of the chosen attraction, the number of adults and the number of children.
 Give each of the parameters a sensible name.
 4. Your event listener receives information on the event as the first argument.
 Add an argument named `event` to the parameter list of `orderButtonClicked`.
 This object has a `.target` property, in our case the element the user clicked on (the order button.)
 Use this element reference as a starting point and walk the DOM tree using methods and properties like `parentNode`, `classList.contains()`, `nextElementSibling`, `previousElementSibling`, among others.
 We are interested in three nodes: the `<div>` containing the attraction name as the text content and two `<input>` elements for the user to enter numbers.